Terry Rogers (American politician)

 Terry Rogers is an American politician.
-He is a Republican representing District 10 in the Georgia House of Representatives.
+He is a Republican who represented District 10 in the Georgia House of Representatives.

 Political career

 Rogers was first elected to represent District 10 in the Georgia House of Representatives in a special election in 2011.
 He won four re-elections unopposed, and announced that he would not seek re-election in 2020.

 Rogers currently sits on the following committees: